UWCCDL/PTSD/README.md

   that manages simulations.

   2. All the original Python commands that track the model execution have been translated into equivalent ACT-R "hooks" Lisp functions.

-  3. All the commands setting have been removed from the `ptsd-model.lisp` file, and are instead set directly through Lisp code at the beginnig of every simulation (__Note__: this is clearly where the Lisp code diverges from the Python code)
+  3. The `ptsd-mdoel.lisp` file contains the main ACT-R code that manage the model's cognitive cycle.

-In general, only two minor adjustments are
+  4. All the commands setting have been removed from the `ptsd-model.lisp` file, and are instead set directly through Lisp code at the beginnig of every simulation (__Note__: this is clearly where the Lisp code diverges from the Python code)

-# Compatibility
+### Compatibility

 The "fast" Lisp code is __entirely incompatible__ with the Python code.
 You can use one or the other, but not both.
 In fact, the Lisp code assumes that no JSON RPC system even exists, and replaces all of the command calls with Lisp-level hook functions.

-# Usage
+### Usage

 The only way to use the Fast code is through a Lisp interpreter, after ACT-R has been loaded.
 If you are using the Stand-Alone version of